mlox/mlox/mlox/mlox_readme.txt

 oo Requirements

 - mlox.py is written using Python with wxWidgets, just like Wrye Mash.
-  (For Windows, there is a stand-alone executable that does not require these pre-requisites).
   You do need to install Python and wxWidgets if you wish to run the script form of the program.
-  You can do this Windows if you install the following two packages:
+  You can do this in Windows if you install the following two packages:

   https://www.python.org/ftp/python/2.6.5/python-2.6.5.msi
     [install this version or newer as earlier versions only support US version of